Alzheimer’s Disease

 Our efforts to advance the treatment of Alzheimer’s disease

-Alector’s clinical trials in Alzheimer’s disease
+Alector’s clinical trial in Alzheimer’s disease